-As an important remark in this section, we could have included more pipes.
-Yet, first, they are challenging to measure (e.g., because of crowded trades).
-Second, some of the variables we are considering already account for the operation and the net effects of several pipes, as we described earlier.
+As a key remark, we could have included more pipes.
+However, first, they are challenging to measure.
+For example, consider crowded trades.
+Second, some of the variables we are considering already account for the operation and the net effects of several pipes, as argued.

-Finally, we assess if a typical shock on each of our factors: local, global and pipes changes the main moments in our bond flows densities.
-More specifically, our exercises assess whether a one standard deviation shock on each factor changes the main moments of the density, compared to the density corresponding to the average conditions of all the factors.
+Finally, we assess if a typical shock on either of our factors changes key statistical moments in the bond flows' densities.
+More specifically, the following exercises evaluate whether a one standard deviation shock on each factor changes the main moments of the density, compared to the density under the average conditions of all factors.